Skip to main content

 • Host URL

-1. Add your Langflow API keys to your docker-compose.yml file.
-An example docker-compose.yml file is available in the Langflow GitHub repo.
+3. Add your Langflow credentials to your Langflow docker-compose.yml file in the environment section.

 _32